Howard McGhee

-Howard McGhee (March 6, 1918 – July 17, 1987) was one of the first American bebop jazz trumpeters, with Dizzy Gillespie, Fats Navarro and Idrees Sulieman.
+Howard McGhee (March 6, 1918 – July 17, 1987) was one of the first American bebop jazz trumpeters, alongside Dizzy Gillespie, Fats Navarro, and Idrees Sulieman.
 He was known for his fast fingering and high notes.
-He had an influence on younger bebop trumpeters such as Fats Navarro.
+He had an influence on younger bebop trumpeters such as Navarro.

 Biography

 Howard McGhee was born in Tulsa, Oklahoma, United States, and raised in Detroit, Michigan.

-During his career, he played in bands led by Lionel Hampton, Andy Kirk, Count Basie and Charlie Barnet.
+During his career, he played in bands led by Lionel Hampton, Andy Kirk, Count Basie, and Charlie Barnet.
 He was in a club listening to the radio when he first heard Charlie Parker and was one of the earliest adopters of the new style.